GfSE/SpecIF/documentation/05_SpecIF_Web_API.md

 Some endpoints have a path parameter `id` to query for data.
 The `revision` parameter is defined as an optional query parameter to specify a specific revision.
-If the revision parameter is missing, the element with the newest change date is used.
+If the revision parameter is missing, the element with the newest change date (changedAt) is used.

+### Revisioning for data-elements

 A `POST` request shall always create a new element.
 If an element with a specified ID already exists, the API has to change the ID and return it in the result body data as first revision (no `replaces` entries).

 To create a new revision of an existing element a `PUT` request shall be used.
 The data sent as body parameter in a PUT request shall have the same `id` as the still existent element.